Nucleic acid notation: Ambigraphic notations

 AmbiScript uses ambigrams to reflect DNA symmetries and support the manipulation and analysis of genetic data.

 Ambigrams (symbols that convey different meaning when viewed in a different orientation) have been designed to mirror structural symmetries found in the DNA double helix.
 By assigning ambigraphic characters to complementary bases (i.e. guanine: b, cytosine: q, adenine: n, and thymine: u), it is possible to complement DNA sequences by simply rotating the text 180 degrees.
 An ambigraphic nucleic acid notation also makes it easy to identify genetic palindromes, such as endonuclease restriction sites, as sections of text that can be rotated 180 degrees without changing the sequence.

 One example of an ambigraphic nucleic acid notation is AmbiScript, a rationally designed nucleic acid notations that combined many of the visual and functional features of its predecessors.
 Its notation also uses spatially offset characters to facilitate the visual review and analysis of genetic data.
 AmbiScript was also designed to indicate ambiguous nucleotide positions via compound symbols.
 This strategy aimed to offer a more intuitive solution to the use of ambiguity characters first proposed by the IUPAC.
 As with Jarvius and Landegren's DNA Skyline fonts, AmbiScript fonts can be downloaded and applied to IUPAC-encoded sequence data.

 Other alternative notations

 There are also 2D and 3D visualizations of individual nucleic acid letters as well as dinucleotide and trinucleotide sequences.

 Base pairing

-Base pairing between two chains should be indicated by a "•" (example: A•T, or poly(rC)•2poly(rC)). "-" is not acceptable per IUPAC 1970 because it indicates a covalant bond.
+Base pairing between two chains should be indicated by a "•" (example: A•T, or poly(rC)•2poly(rC)). "-" is not acceptable per IUPAC 1970 because it indicates a covalent bond.
 Neither ":" or "/" are deemed acceptable by IUPAC 1970 because they can be mistaken as ratios.
 Not using any symbol is also unacceptable because it can be confused with a polymer sequence.
 Nevertheless, "-", ":", "." are still seen in practice.

 With Hoogsteen base pairing and similar pairing at a different "face" of the base, there is a need to differentiate between different type of hydrogen bonds.
 IUPAC has not made any recommendation for this situation, but "*" and ":" have been used.